ZmnSCPxj-jr/sidepool/doc/04-swap-party.md

   leader) of the given sidepool with the given pool identifier.
 * The message sender is the pool leader of the given sidepool with the given pool identifier.
+* A swap party was initiated and is in the Expansion Phase, and the receiver recently sent a `swap_party_expand_request`.
 * TLV fields `swap_party_expand_state_nonces`,
   `swap_party_expand_state_beneficiary`, and
   `swap_party_expand_state_next` all exist and have valid